Uncertainty-Aware Offline Data-Driven Multi-Objective Optimization: Introduction

 \section{Introduction}

-In real-world scenarios, many \gls{MOPs} involve multiple conflicting objectives, with lacking analytical functions or simulation models for direct evaluation~\cite{ddeo_rvea}.
-Consequently, data-driven \gls{MOEAs} have gained prominence by combining predictive data-driven techniques with the robust search capabilities of \gls{MOEAs}.
-These methods have proven effective in various applications, including trauma systems, airfoil design, energy systems, and smart building optimization \cite{ddeo_1, ddeo_2, ddeo_ibea, building_opt, building_opt2}.
+In real-world applications, many \gls{MOPs}, namely, those involving multiple objectives to be optimized, lack analytical functions or simulation models that allow for direct evaluation~\cite{ddeo_rvea}.
+Consequently, data-driven \gls{MOEAs} have gained prominence by combining learning-based techniques with robust evolutionary search capabilities.
+These methods have proven effective in various applications, including trauma systems, airfoil design, energy systems, and smart building optimization \cite{ddeo_1,ddeo_2,ddeo_ibea,building_opt2}.

-Despite their success, offline data-driven \gls{MOEAs} encounter a significant challenge: objective values are estimated using surrogate models (\emph{i.e.} data-driven methods), but no new data is available to update the models or conduct real evaluations.
-Even with a noise-free offline dataset, the approximation uncertainty from surrogate models can largely affect optimization performance~\cite{off_model_review, ddeo_2}.
-This uncertainty may misguide the search process, resulting in suboptimal solutions.
-In real-world scenes \emph{e.g.} optimizing indoor layouts in smart buildings to minimize predicted energy consumption and thermal comfort, this uncertainty can trigger suboptimal space configurations.
+Despite their success, offline data-driven \gls{MOEAs} face a critical challenge.
+Objective values are solely estimated via surrogates (\emph{i.e.}, data-driven models).
+Unlike surrogate-assisted optimization, no further real evaluations are available to improve the prediction accuracy.
+Even with a noise-free offline dataset where aleatoric uncertainty can be neglected, surrogate models still suffer from epistemic uncertainty arising from limited or biased training data, model selection, and training procedures.
+This approximation uncertainty can severely degrade optimization performance~\cite{ddeo_2} by misleading the search, resulting in suboptimal solutions \cite{optimizer_curse}.
+As shown in Figure~\ref{fig_1}, relying solely on surrogate-based evaluations $f_{\text{sur}}$ can lead to an incorrect dominance judgment, whereas incorporating uncertainty estimates can correct it in such cases.

-To mitigate this uncertainty, various ensemble learning-based methods have been proposed, such as selective surrogate ensembles~\cite{ddeo_2}, perturbation-based ensemble surrogates~\cite{ddeo_3} and ensemble surrogates with tri-training~\cite{ddeo_4}.
-Nevertheless, these methods do not directly incorporate uncertainty information into the optimization process.
-Consequently, the accumulation of prediction errors during optimization can sharply compromise the search process, potentially leading to suboptimal outcomes~\cite{ddeo_ibea}.
+To mitigate this issue, existing approaches include reducing approximation uncertainty through ensemble methods, and quantifying the uncertainty for incorporation into the optimization process.
+For the first approach, various ensemble methods have been proposed, such as selective surrogate ensembles~\cite{ddeo_2}, perturbation-based ensemble surrogates~\cite{ddeo_3} and ensemble surrogates with tri-training~\cite{ddeo_4}.
+However, these methods do not explicitly incorporate uncertainty information into the optimization process.
+Consequently, the accumulation of prediction errors during optimization can largely compromise the search process, potentially leading to suboptimal outcomes~\cite{ddeo_ibea}.